marcwieland95/documentation/installation.md

 composer install -o
 ```

 That's it!
 Activate your new theme and visit homepage.
-If everything went well, you should see welcome splash.
+If everything went well, you should see a welcome splash.
 Good job!